wiprowipro/Dev30/README.md

 # Dev30

-It is craeded by sata Ranjan Behera
+It is created by satya Ranjan Behera
-At babal pur ,jajpur
+At babalpur ,jajpur